tonywestonuk/yh-0280-display/README.md

 ![image](https://user-images.githubusercontent.com/14888910/205723860-62488b0c-b11e-4ffd-ba19-35e49a89a53f.png)

-Driver: ILI9341_Parallel
+Driver: ILI9341 8 Bit Parallel.
 Resolution: 320 x 240.

 ## Pinout.
 The display has a  1 cm wide ribbon cable - a breakout board is available, however the pins seemed to be reversed on there.
-So, for convenenance I've put both pin number of the ribbon cable ( first number), and the pin number of the breakout board.
+So, for convenience I've put both pin number of the ribbon cable ( first number), and the pin number of the breakout board.

 | Pin           | Function |
 | ------------- | ---------|